smutch/hwsa2021-slides/PITCHME.md

     - Bonus: Use [coverage.py](https://coverage.readthedocs.io/en/coverage-5.5/) tool to measure your unit test coverage and aim for >90% coverage.
     - Bonus bonus: Fork the `code_prac_hwsa2021` repo and use [Github Actions](https://github.com/features/actions) to automatically test the code on every push.
 - Add type annotations to the code then use [mypy](https://mypy.readthedocs.io/en/stable/index.html) to check these.
-- If you manage to speed up the `press_schechter` function enough, try making an interactive tool for exploring the PS mass function using [Jupyter Notebooks](https://jupyter.org/) and [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) (or a tool of your choice).
+- If you manage to speed up the `press_schechter` function enough (or ask me for a faster version), try making an interactive tool for exploring the PS mass function using [Jupyter Notebooks](https://jupyter.org/) and [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/) (or a tool of your choice).

 ---